-- Last updated date: 29/7/2019 --

 After entering the store, tell the staff directly what you want.
 You can only buy accessories at the checkout counter.

-The general process is similar in other areas, but the place to line up is different.
+The general process is similar in other areas, but the queues are different.